Inist-CNRS/ezmaster/README.md

 # (it allows to access instances through a wildcard public domain)
 # Default is empty and it means the reverse proxy feature is disabled
 #
+# It you enable this feature, do not forget to configure your front reverse proxy
+# on this access point: http://<ezmaster-server-host>:35267
+# Warning: don't forget to add this apache2 configuration on your front reverse proxy
+#          ProxyPreserveHost On
+#
 # On the following example, if we have a "abc-def-4" (tech name) instance, then
 # it will be joinable at this URL: http://abc-def-4.lod-test.istex.fr
 # Tech. name is the prefix used and concatenated to the public domain